-- Attend relevant conferences and meetings - o Pop Health IT steering committee (once a month) - o MaestroCare Physician Champions meeting (TBD) - o ACE: Predictive Model Stakeholder meeting (TBD) - o Duke Forge: Crucible meetings (weekly) - o Duke Forge demonstration showcases and other convening meetings (TBD) - Completion of self-guided study of the Epic Physician Builder or +DS curriculum - Based on trainee interests, he/she may:

-- Join an existing workstream and team to support the development of a data science and/or analytics output that addresses a specific business use case for the Duke Health System. - Develop his/her own data science and/or analytics output proposal and workplan with the intention to move forward in its development
+- Attend relevant conferences and meetings: - Pop Health IT steering committee (once a month) - MaestroCare Physician Champions meeting (TBD) - ACE: Predictive Model Stakeholder meeting (TBD) - Duke Ai.
+Health: meetings (weekly) - Completion of self-guided study of the Epic Physician Builder or +DS curriculum - Based on trainee interests, he/she may: - Join an existing work stream and team to support the development of a data science and/or analytics output that addresses a specific business use case for the Duke Health System. - Develop his/her own data science and/or analytics output proposal and workplan with the intention to move forward in its development

-- Develop provider engagement materials regarding health IT tools and solutions in conjunction with MaestroCare physician champions - Create a workflow for the implementation and evaluation of a new risk prediction model - Design an evaluation plan (both quantitative and qualitative) on the impact of a technology-based intervention under development - Complete an evaluation (both quantitative and qualitative) on the impact of a recentlydeployed technology-based intervention - Create a complete proposal for a new data science or analytic tool to meet an unmet business or quality improvement need during the 3-month rotation, with the intention to execute on this plan during remainder of trainee's time on MLPR
+- Develop provider engagement materials regarding health IT tools and solutions in conjunction with MaestroCare physician champions - Create a workflow for the implementation and evaluation of a new risk prediction model - Design an evaluation plan (both quantitative and qualitative) on the impact of a technology-based intervention under development - Complete an evaluation (both quantitative and qualitative) on the impact of a recently deployed technology-based intervention - Create a complete proposal for a new data science or analytic tool to meet an unmet business or quality improvement need during the 3-month rotation, with the intention to execute on this plan during remainder of trainee's time on MLPR